- Familiar yet modern shape

 Standard Bluetooth with voice control helps keep the driver's hands on the wheel and off the phone.
 A surround-view camera system is also included on all versions, offering a top-down view of the vehicle for safe and precise maneuvering when parking.
 Blind-spot monitors, adaptive cruise control, and the Range Rover's inherently good visibility all further make it a likely candidate for safe driving.

-For 2015, a new Driver Assistance Pack includes advanced equipment, including traffic-sign recognition, lane-departure warning, parking assist (which can handle both parallel and perpendicular spaces and also extract the car from a spot), and all-around parking sensors.
+Last year, the Range Rover added a new technology package that includes lane-departure warnings, automatic parking assist (which can handle both parallel and perpendicular spaces and also extract the car from a spot), and parking sensors front and rear.
 The package is standard on Autobiography, and optional otherwise.

 The Range Rover's standard audio system is powered by Meridian audio processing, packing 300 watts of sound.
 An upgrade to the top-of-the-line system brings 29 speakers, 1,700 watts of power, and more Meridian processing.
 It lacks a bit of punch, but it's still a clean, sweet-sounding system.

-Base and HSE models equipped with the supercharged V-6 (including the new LWB HSE) return 17 mpg in the city, 23 on the highway, for a combined rating of 19 mpg.
+Base and HSE models equipped with the supercharged V-6 (including the new LWB HSE) return 17/23/19 mpg.

-At the upper end of the Range Rover line, a 5.0-liter supercharged V-8 continues to offer its robust blend of power and civility, but also continues on with less-than-impressive gas mileage, even amongst its V-8 cohort.
-At 14 mpg city, 19 mpg highway, and 16 mpg combined, it's not the choice for those concerned with their environmental footprint, even if it does outperform some of the luxury SUV competition.
+At the upper end of the Range Rover line, a 5.0-liter supercharged V-8 continues to offer its robust blend of power and civility, but also continues on with less-than-impressive gas mileage—even among its V-8 cohort.
+At 14/19/16 mpg combined, it's not the choice for those concerned with their environmental footprint, even if it does outperform some of the luxury SUV competition.